MEET SOME OF OUR ANIMALS, AND FIND OUT SOME FUN FACTS ABOUT THEM!

 Even though their size and appearance might look scary, Giant Asian scorpions are actually pretty shy.
 They use their pincers to catch insects, spiders, and sometimes small lizards, but they only sting if they feel really threatened.
 Their venom isn't very strong, and it mostly helps them catch their food rather than harm larger animals.

 One of the coolest things about these scorpions is that they glow under ultraviolet (UV) light!
-If you shine a special light on them at night, they turn a bright blue-green color, which makes them look like something from another world.
+If you shine a special light on them at night, they turn a bright blue-green colour, which makes them look like something from another world.

 Giant Asian scorpions spend most of their time hiding under rocks, logs, or burrowing in the ground to stay safe from predators.
 They’re nocturnal, meaning they come out at night to hunt when it’s dark and cooler.